blogosfair/Classification-layer-Initialization-in-MAML/_posts/2022-12-01-classification-layer-initialization-in-maml.md

 Note that $S_n$ and $Q_n$ refer to $\mathcal{D_{i}^{tr}}$ and $\mathcal{D_{i}^{test}}$ in this notation.

-Through applying the zero initialization, three of the problems addressed by Unicorn MAML, are solved as well: - MAML with the zeroing trick applied leads to random predictions before fine-tuning.
+Through applying the zero initialization, three of the problems addressed by UnicornMAML, are solved as well: - MAML with the zeroing trick applied leads to random predictions before fine-tuning.
 This solves the problem of class label assignment permutations during testing.
 - Through the random predictions before fine-tuning, memorization overfitting is prevented as well.
 - The zeroing trick makes MAML applicable for datasets with a varying number of classes per task.